Odomhae/GraphQL/README.md

 # GraphQL

-#Delete Mutation is not working
+# Delete Mutation is not working
-wtf
+# Need up update index4.js and 4th schema wtf